 Burgundy's rich depth makes it the perfect pair for lighter colors like lilac.
 To DIY this look, start with the geometric burgundy tip, followed by a swipe of lilac underneath.

 Who knew squiggly lines could look so chic?
+We love how the burgundy contrasts against this pale pink mani.

 These modern French tips keep color to the end of the nails while opting for straight (as opposed to curved) lines.
 In other words, they're easier to recreate than traditional arced French manicures.

-This burgundy manicure is perfect for fall events when you crave a little extra flair.
+Featuring standout gold leaves, this burgundy manicure is perfect for fall events when you crave a little extra flair.

 Let the trendy burgundy shade speak for itself by copying this head-turning negative space manicure.
 Given the intricacy, your best bet is to enlist the help of a manicurist.